Joey Graceffa and his boyfriend Daniel Preda have split

 The pair shared in an emotional video that they’ve split and some fans can’t cope.

-YouTuber Joey Graceffa and his now ex-boyfriend, Daniel Preda have announced that they’ve official split after being together for six years, but are still living together.
+YouTuber Joey Graceffa and his now ex-boyfriend, Daniel Preda have announced that they’ve officially split after being together for six years.

-In an incredibly emotional and revealing 14-minute video. which they called “We broke up” the pair discuss their break up, revealing that they actually broke up 3 months ago saying that neither of them had been happy for a while and that the lack of distractions had forced them to make some tough decisions.
+In an incredibly emotional and revealing 14-minute video, which they called “We broke up” the pair discuss their break up, revealing that they actually broke up 3 months ago saying that neither of them had been happy for a while and that the lack of distractions had forced them to make some tough decisions about their relationship.

-Daniel admitted that they had lived apart and now had his own home and said the dismantling of six years together was extremely hard.
+Daniel admitted that they had been living apart and now had his own home and said the dismantling of six years together was extremely hard.

 The couple assured their fans that they had nothing but “love and admiration” for each other.
 “We want to stay in each other’s lives and be friends past this,” Joey added.